Tech-at-DU/ACS-3210-Advanced-Web-Patterns/Lessons/Pagination.md

 By the end of this lesson, you should be able to...

-- Understand how Simple Search works, and how to implement it
-- Understand how Pagination works, and how to implement it
+- Understand how pagination works, and how to implement it

 <!-- > -->